Share your knowledge with a state commission

-What does a dentist, an elevator boring contractor, a law enforcement officer and a farmer living in Minnesota have in common?
+What do a dentist, an elevator boring contractor, a law enforcement officer and a farmer living in Minnesota have in common?

 They are all eligible to fill a few of the current 530 open appointed positions on various boards, commissions, work groups and task forces serving the State of Minnesota in a variety of important ways.